 AA 19 Titled Ala Vaikuntapuramlo: Allu Arjun Takes Dig At Critics With His 'Just Happened' Dialogue?

-Interestingly, in the Ala Vaikuntapuramlo teaser, Allu Arjun addresses his absence from the big screen and describes it as something that 'just happened', which many feel is his way of taking a dig at detractors, who wrote him off after the Naa Peru Surya debacle.
+Interestingly, in the Ala Vaikuntapuramlo teaser, Allu Arjun addresses his absence from the big screen and describes it as something that 'just happened', which many feel is his way of taking a dig at his detractors, who wrote him off after the Naa Peru Surya debacle.
 The clip also features Murali Sharma, who plays Bunny's reel dad.

-Ala Vaikuntapuramlo features Pooja Hegde as the leading lady and marks her second collaboration with Trivikram Srinvas.
+Ala Vaikuntapuramlo features Pooja Hegde as the leading lady and marks her second collaboration with Trivikram Srinivas.
 Actress Tabu, making a comeback to Tollywood after a long gap, too is a part of the cast.
-Rao Ramesh was supposed to essay a key role in Ala Vaikuntapuramlo but he opted out as he was reportedly felt that his character did not have much scope.
+Rao Ramesh was supposed to essay a key role in Ala Vaikuntapuramlo but he opted out as he reportedly felt that his character did not have much scope.

 Ala Vaikuntapuramlo is slated to hit screens alongside Sarileru Neekevvaru this Sankranti, which has created a great deal of buzz amongst fans.